pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 18. For Value, choose First Name from the list.
 19. Choose Save.

-You should have the following attributes defined:
+You should define the following attributes:

 ![Onelogin Attributes](/saml/onelogin_attributes.png)